Abstract Submission Deadline Extended to October 1st!

 Case reports: a maximum of three novel or interesting cases

 The Mark S. Bloomberg Memorial Resident Research Award was established to recognize outstanding resident abstract submissions to the scientific program.
-At least one recipient per year will be awarded up to $1,500.00 towards expenses to attend and present their abstract at our annual meeting.
+At least one recipient and up to seven recipients per year will be awarded up to $1,500.00 towards expenses to attend and present their abstract at our annual meeting.
 Only individuals currently in a residency training program or within 2 years of completion of a formal residency program are eligible.
 The abstract submission may only be of studies conducted during the residency program.
 All abstracts being submitted for consideration of this award must indicate so on online submission form.

 The Student/Intern Research Award was established to recognize outstanding student or intern abstract submissions to the scientific program.
-Up to two recipients per year will be awarded (depending on abstract quality) up to $1,500.00 towards expenses to attend and present their abstract at our annual meeting.
+Up to two recipients will be awarded (depending on abstract quality) up to $1,500.00 towards expenses to attend and present their abstract at our annual meeting.
 Only individuals currently in a DVM or Intern training program or within 1 year of completion of a formal internship or DVM program are eligible.
 The work must be performed as a student or intern.
 All abstracts being submitted for consideration of this award must indicate so on online submission form.